No-Bake Energy Bar Recipe for Gluten-Free and Paleo Diets

-I am not on a Paleo diet, however I do experiment with a lot of Paleo recipes.
+I am not on a Paleo diet; however, I do experiment with a lot of Paleo recipes.
 I do intense workouts on a regular basis and train for races once in a while.
 You will find these energy bars in my gym bag instead of the commercially made energy bars.
-I love to eat whole, organic foods that are close to its natural sources.
+I love to eat whole, organic foods that are close to their natural sources.

 Health Benefits of Dates

-Our ancestors ate wholesome, nutritious foods and one of them were Meedjool dates.
+Our ancestors ate wholesome, nutritious foods, and one of them was Medjool dates.
 Dates are very dense, keeping you full for a longer period of time.
 Some groups throughout history, leading lifestyle reminiscent of hunters and gatherers, relied heavily on dates.

 Dates also have the following vitamins and minerals: